An ‘evolving’ and ‘fluid’ situation: that’s how the 2020 coronavirus pandemic is being described by governments around the world.

 (i) the doing of any such matter or thing as may appear advisable for pertaining or checking such diseases;

 Since March 2020, the Minister of Health has made several regulations, through a number of Legal Notices pursuant to this section.
-These are consolidated in the latest regulations in Legal Notice No. 403 of 2020 dated December 20, 2020.
+These are consolidated in the latest regulations in Legal Notice No. 1143/2021 dated 16 May 2021.

 The Quarantine Act Chap.
 28:05 gives the State further powers in the case of any danger to public heath or the spread of infection (from ships or aircraft or persons or things therein, arriving at any place).